Plan to join us Sunday, July 1 – Saturday, July 7, 2018

 “I simply loved it – my first music camp.
 The setting is lovely (understatement).”

-Our 2017 instructors are Stephen Seifert, Rob Brereton, Aaron O’Rourke, and Bob Webb.
+Our 2018 instructors are Rob Brereton, Thomasina, Sarah Kate Morgan, and Bob Webb.
 We will again make music among the tall trees at the Wallowa Lake Camp and Conference Center, near the charming town of Joseph in northeastern Oregon, known for its bronze foundries and art galleries.
 Look for our ad in the winter issue of Dulcimer Players’ News and let your friends know about us!
 Dulcimer Week in the Wallowas is hosted by Heidi Muller & Bob Webb.